HimaSpandana/Predict-revenue-of-video-games/README.md

-To predict the revenue of the game of a particular company based on Critic score, Platform, Userscore.
+To predict the revenue of the video games based on Critic score, Gaming Platform, Userscore.
-Built regression models to investigate sales of video games within regions across the world and also using statistical modelling identified action games  which correlates to high amount of global sales.
+Built regression models to investigate sales of video games within regions across the world.
+Using statistical modelling identified action games which correlates to high amount of global sales.